 4. Drink warm, cleansing teas.

 Sipping on warm, digestive teas can be a great compliment to your springtime regimen.
 A simple tea is fresh ginger, lemon and honey tea.
 Another great option is Tulsi, Turmeric, Ginger Tea; this one is great for seasonal allergies too!
-Other good examples include our Healthy Digestion Tea, Detox Tea and AWAKEN Tea blends.

 5. Get outside and move!

 Beginning a consistent exercise regimen is a great way to transition into the Spring season, especially after the stagnation winter can bring.
 Most recommended is to find a healthy exercise routine outdoors.
 After being stuck inside for the winter, getting some vital fresh air on a daily basis can be a health practice all in itself.
 A simple walk after a meal, a beautiful hike or choosing to ride your bike over driving can be realistic and simple ways to make this recommendation an essential part of your healthy Springtime routine.

 Read more on the best exercises for your body-type here.

 The beloved Surya Namaskar (sun salutation) is an amazing practice for reducing Kapha, increasing our vital energy and boosting our mood and motivation each day.
 As we step into the Spring, let us welcome and honor the sunshine as we enhance our health and vitality!
 Begin by performing 3-5 rounds of the sun salutation each morning upon awakening.
 If you are experiencing a strong Kapha imbalance, it is recommended to steadily increase these until you are performing 10 rounds each morning.

 Discover more detoxifying Yoga postures here.

 7. Get rid of what is no longer serving you.